 Students with three or more years of previous experience in a public health related field, who intend to pursue a public health career in the same professional area, may be admitted into the Professional Enhancement Program (PEP).

-While divisional requirements vary, full-time students whose program is limited to this curriculum will likely complete it in three semesters.
-Eligibility for this program includes students with pre-matriculation professional education (at a master's, or doctoral level, as appropriate to the professional field) or equivalent professional experience of at least three years duration who intend to pursue a public health career in the same professional area.
+While divisional requirements vary, PEP students attending full-time will likely complete the degree in three semesters.
+Eligibility for this program includes students with prematriculation professional education (at a master's or doctoral level, as appropriate to the professional field) or equivalent professional experience of at least three years duration who intend to pursue a public health career in the same professional area.
 Examples of degrees which may be acceptable are the following: DDS, DO, DVM, JD, MD, PhD (e.g., microbiology, psychology, sociology), DEng, MBA, MSW, MS (e.g., entomology, nutrition, physical therapy).
 Others may be acceptable as individually justified.